abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           its biggest challenges and deliver your vision.

-          We help you get all the elements of your business working brilliantly
-          together: the ways you serve your customers, how you operate, your organisation design, and your technology architecture.
+          We'll help you get all the elements of your business working brilliantly together: the ways you serve your customers, how you operate, your organisation design, and your technology architecture.

           We can support setting up a Business Design team to make sure these